hoplaahei/hoplaahei.github.io/_posts/2014-07-08-fix-annoying-gentoo-error-messages.md

 Creating a custom.cfg prevents the settings getting overwritten on a Grub update.
 There is no need to regenerate anything.

+## Kernel Errors

-Do you receive this kernel message?
+Do you receive this error message?

 ```
 drivers/rtc/hctosys.c: unable to open rtc device (rtc0)